Dezota/DremioDSforRedash/README.md

 # Dremio Data Source Driver for Redash.io

-This is a[Redash](https://github.com/getredash/redash) data source driver that support Dremio Server.
+This is a [Redash](https://github.com/getredash/redash) data source driver that support Dremio Server.
 The best way to try it out is to use the [Dezota Redash Docker Image](https://hub.docker.com/r/dezota/redash/).
 More details on the image and its associated Docker Compose files can be found [here](https://github.com/Dezota/dockerfiles/tree/master/redash).

 For more details and documentation on Redash go to their [website](https://www.redash.io/).
 For more details and documentation on Dremio go to their [website](https://www.dremio.com/).